Tipico: Company

 Tipico Co.
 Ltd. and Tipico Casino Ltd. were founded in Malta in 2004 by Dieter Pawlik, Oliver Voigt and Mladen Pavlovic.
 The company group employs more than 1,800 people from 57 different nations and more than 6,000 in the whole Franchise network.
 In addition to the online business, Tipico operates as franchise system in Germany and Austria more than 1,250 sports betting shops.
 They also have offices in the US, Croatia, and Gibraltar.
 Tipico is the market leader in Germany with a market share of over 50 percent and is the sixth largest betting provider in the world.
 Tipico is one of seven companies, which, according to the Schleswig-Holstein Ministry of the Interior, has been granted a license for sports betting on the first time.

 Since 2016 Tipico has a new majority shareholder with the financing company CVC Capital Partners.
 In the course of the sale, a new CEO was also appointed with the Austrian Joachim Baca.
-On the 9th of October 2020, Tipico was granted a German sports betting concession by the Darmstadt Regional Council as part of the very first concession grant.
+On 9 October 2020, Tipico was granted a German sports betting concession by the Darmstadt Regional Council as part of the very first concession grant.

 In June 2024, Tipico sold its product and technology platform representing its U.S sportsbook and online casino to LeoVegas, a subsidiary of MGM Resorts International.

-In October 2025, the company accepted an offer to acquire the company by Banijay Entertainment for $5.4 billion from CVC Capital Partners.
-The deal is subject to regulatory and shareholder approval.
+In October 2025, the company accepted a sale to Banijay Gaming, a division of the Banijay Group, for $5.4 billion from CVC Capital Partners.
+The deal was completed on 23 April 2026.